Yahya al-Bahrumi: Drug use

-Although a devout Muslim, Yahya and his wife used cannabis and psilocybin psychedelic mushrooms as the definition of khamr (intoxicants) is a matter of Islamic scholarly debate.
+Although a devout Muslim, Al-Bahrumi and his wife used cannabis and psilocybin psychedelic mushrooms as the definition of khamr (intoxicants) is a matter of Islamic scholarly debate.
 Yahya wrote a paper "heavily footnoted with classical Arabic sources", demonstrating (according to him) "beyond any possible interpreted doubt, that cannabis ... was used to a great extent in Muslim society without harm ..."

 God as time

-In an essay from his time in Egypt circa 2011-2012, Bahrumi propounded a Zahiri concept, that along with the 99 names of God in orthodox Islam, there is another divine attribute, God is also Time.
+In an essay from his time in Egypt circa 2011–12, Bahrumi propounded a Zahiri concept, that along with the 99 names of God in Sunni Islam, there is another divine attribute, God is also Time.
 This was based on the hadith, "Do not curse Time, for verily Allah, He is time"; but also explains (according to Bahrumi) God's eternalness and why two of his names are "the First" (al-Awwal) and "the Last" (al-Akhir).

 Death

-It is believed that Bahrumi died during the 2017 Mayadin offensive, at the age of 33.
+It is believed that Al-Bahrumi was killed during the 2017 Mayadin offensive, at the age of 33.